tom-pacheco-bcm/tabular/readme.md

 # tabular

-Tabular is a module for simple table outputs with options for csv or plain text.
+Tabular is a module for simple table outputs with options for plain text, csv, and xlsx.

 ## Usage